marxin/texi2rst-generated/sphinx/gccint/internal-flags-controlling-lto1.rst

   only meaningful in conjunction with :option:`-fwpa` and as option to pass through to the LTO linker plugin.

 ..
-Copyright (C) 2014-2021 Free Software Foundation, Inc.
 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.